 - In the merchant portal, click the Products tab.

-- Search and select the pre-paid product you want to add to Recharge.
+- Search and select the product you wish to create a prepaid subscription plan for.

-Use the subscription rules settings page to define the subscription type, as well as any order schedules that should apply to the subscription.
+Use the Plan type to define the subscription type, as well as any order schedules that should apply to the subscription.